-Louis Trumanti’s Wife Called 911 to Say He Was Having a Heart Attack.
-The Police Came and Broke His Back.
+Louis Tramunti’s Wife Thought He Was Having a Heart Attack.
+So Why Did the Police Break His Back?

 Louis, an old friend of an old friend of mine, called me nearly a year later because “people need to know about this, bro,” which didn’t thrill his attorney.

-“I’m not typically a p.r. lawyer,” said Steven Falkoff when I called.
-“It’s a basic fact pattern and excessive force case.
+“I’m not typically a PR lawyer,” said Steven Falkoff when I called.
+“It’s a basic fact pattern and excessive-force case.
 I don’t know how much sexiness there is for a broader story.”

-To Louis — a good-natured if foul-mouthed 37-year-old Bernie-supporting son of Whitestone, a corner of Queens untouched by gentrification or even integration — it’s the only story.
+To Louis—a good-natured if foul-mouthed 37-year-old Bernie-supporting son of Whitestone, a corner of Queens untouched by gentrification or even integration—it’s the only story.

-He’s been married seven years to Szilvia, a lovely Hungarian immigrant whose calmness evens out his off-the-walls hyperactivity, and he’s worked for more than 15 years as a plumbing surveyor, making good union wages mapping out where the sleeves go as new high-end Manhattan buildings rise up.
-Wherever Louis works now, he etches the name of their two-year-old son, Marco, behind where the wall will be on each floor.
+He’s been married for seven years to Szilvia, a lovely Hungarian immigrant whose calmness evens out his off-the-walls hyperactivity, and he’s worked for more than 15 years as a plumbing surveyor, making good union wages mapping out where the sleeves go as new high-end Manhattan buildings rise up.
+Wherever Louis works now, he etches the name of their 2-year-old son, Marco, behind where the wall will be on each floor.
 The job puts him on top of half-finished buildings, Manhattan stretched out before him.
 Being up there, he says, is what made him fear thunder.

-The family lives 40 miles and a world from Henry Hill or Archie Bunker’s Queens, in a split-level house in leafy Yorktown Heights, Westchester, just past the Donald J. Trump State Park (yes, no kidding; Trump donated the land in 2006) and down the road from the Elk’s Lodge.
+The family lives 40 miles and a world from Henry Hill or Archie Bunker’s Queens, in a split-level house in leafy Yorktown Heights, Westchester, just past the Donald J. Trump State Park (yes, no kidding; Trump donated the land in 2006) and down the road from the Elks Lodge.
 Before that, they lived for eight years in an apartment a few miles away in Hartsdale.

-That’s where they were on April Fool’s day of 2016, a Saturday, as Szilvia drives her car into Greenburgh to have an officer do a safety check on the child seat, since Marco — a big kid, like his dad — needs to be facing front now.
-Goes out to dinner with them, puts Marco to sleep and goes to bed herself.
+That’s where they were on April Fool’s Day 2016, a Saturday, as Szilvia drove her car into Greenburgh to have an officer do a safety check on the child seat, since Marco—a big kid, like his dad—had to start facing front.
+Went to dinner with them, put Marco to sleep, and went to bed herself.

 Early Sunday morning, in the midst of a huge storm, the police came to them.

-The thunder wakes up Szilvia, and she hears a weird, loud groan and turns to shush Louis, who she figures is once again being some sort of goofy.
-Sees that he’s on his stomach shaking, sweating up a storm and drooling all over himself, not responding to her and still making the weird groan.
-So she calls 911 (“for the first time in my life,” she later told The Beast.
-“I’m a shy person”) and tells the operator her husband’s having a heart attack.
+The thunder woke up Szilvia, and she heard a weird, loud groan and turned to shush Louis, who she figured was once again being some sort of goofy.
+She sees that he’s on his stomach shaking, sweating up a storm and drooling all over himself, not responding to her and still making the weird groan.
+So she called 911 (“for the first time in my life,” she later told The Daily Beast.
+“I’m a shy person”) and told the operator her husband’s having a heart attack.

-She’s still on the line when the EMTs arrive, standing at the open front door of their apartment with Marco in her arms and a drop of blood on her shirt from a stress-induced nosebleed.
-The first responders see her and then Louis, all 6 feet and 200 pounds of him, lurching in his underwear and walk away, telling the Greenburgh Police Officers en route to step on it.
+She’s still on the line when the EMTs arrived, standing at the open front door of their apartment with Marco in her arms and a drop of blood on her shirt from a stress-induced nosebleed.
+The first responders saw her and then Louis, all 6 feet and 200 pounds of him, lurching in his underwear and walk away, telling the Greenburgh Police Officers en route to step on it.

 Two officers get there and see Louis standing against a wall, eyes open but not responding to them.
-They approach, shine a light in his eyes and just as he comes to and realizes they’re there, “I’m landing on my back and hitting my head at the same time.
+They approach, shine a light in his eyes, and just as he comes to and realizes they’re there, “I’m landing on my back and hitting my head at the same time.

 “They had my arms pinned and their knees to my chest and they’re still shining the light in my eyes, and I’m just coming to and then they turn me around and squeeze my elbows together behind my back, and one of them has a knee in my back, and my legs go numb.
 I tell them I can’t breathe but the knee’s still there.
 I hear something crack and they crisscross my hands and cuff them and pull me up by the back and my chest starts killing me.

-“They’re not saying anything to me, just dragging me out the door and Marco’s on the couch watching and someone’s saying to my wife ‘don’t sugarcoat it, honey, we know he beat you up.’
+“They’re not saying anything to me, just dragging me out the door and Marco’s on the couch watching and someone’s saying to my wife ‘Don’t sugarcoat it, honey, we know he beat you up.’
 And then I’m outside, in my fucking underwear, in the fucking snow, before all my neighbors.”

 “Now, they’re talking to me: ‘We know you beat your wife.’”